ward/run/_posts/2020-10-15-broken-ankle-phase-3.md

 only does so much.

 Now in the actual doctor's office, he invited me to look at his computer screen displaying my fracture.
-My heart dropped as he pointed out the fracture.
+My heart dropped as he pointed out the still visible fracture.
 He explained it was a type A fracture of the fibula.
 I looked at it and it still looked clearly broken.
 A clear line separated a tiny piece of fibula from the rest of the bone.
 Had I not been healing?
 Luckily the doctor's narrative did